top of page

 How Verification Can Reduce Fraud Risk

-• Whether representations appear consistent
+• Whether representations appear coherent

-• Whether observable risk indicators are present
+• Whether observable danger signs are present

 Who Should Use This Information